patrinoua/artsy/onboarding.md

-Mentor: @pvinis
+Mentor:
-Manager: @admbtlr
+Manager:
 ## Your first day

 _Goal: I've met my manager, mentor, and some members of the engineering team (over lunch!).
 I've logged into slack, google (artsymail), Jira, 1Password, and know how to use the coffee machine._

-- [x] ✅ Add a cool pic of yourself to Slack and Jira.
+- [ ] ✅ Add a cool pic of yourself to Slack and Jira.
-- [x] ✅ Update your Slack profile with new personal information such as Github and your AWS username (which your manager should have given you).
+- [ ] ✅ Update your Slack profile with new personal information such as Github and your AWS username (which your manager should have given you).
-- [x] ✅ Say hi in [#dev](https://artsy.slack.com/messages/dev) with a :wave:.
+- [ ] ✅ Say hi in [#dev](https://artsy.slack.com/messages/dev) with a :wave:.

 ## Your first week